DesperatePeter/starsector-advanced-weapon-control/README.md

 Fighters | Weapons will ONLY fire at fighters | - | Yes | Devastator Cannon
 NoFighters | Weapon will NOT fire at fighters | Will otherwise work normally | No | Hellbore Cannon

-Note: If a weapon is not eligible for a certain mode, it will use its vanilla AI as a fallback mode
+Note: If a weapon is not eligible for a certain mode, it will use its base AI as a fallback mode

 ## Settings ##

-The settings allow you to configure many aspects of the mod, most prominently: Whether to use custom AI or vanilla AI only and which fire modes you want to have access to and in which order you want to cycle through them.
+The settings allow you to configure many aspects of the mod, most prominently: Whether to use custom AI or base AI only and which fire modes you want to have access to and in which order you want to cycle through them.
 There are more settings available, but you can ignore those unless you are feeling adventurous.